JuanOsorner/Practices/README.md

 You're now using your own Git identity.
 You can confirm with:

     git config --list
+    git config --global --list

+🗑️To solve a problem of credentials write this:

+     git config credential.helper ""

 🔍 What it does: Ensures every time you run git fetch, Git automatically removes deleted remote branches locally.